(844) 786-8229 info@quotacy.com

 Your term length should last as long as your longest term financial obligation.
 So, if your mortgage loan is a 30-year term then you should choose a life insurance policy with a 30-year term.

 These goals aren’t mutually exclusive.
-Depending on your family’s needs, all of these goals may be included in your financial plan.
+Depending on your family’s needs, all of these may already be included in your financial plan.

 For example, say your largest debt is your mortgage.
 The loan balance is for $250,000 and it’s a 15-year term.
 Taking this into consideration, you probably only need a 15-year term policy, right?